Geoffrey Ma: Judicial career (2001-2021)

+Post-retirement career

-Since retiring, Ma has returned to private practise as an arbitrator and mediator in Temple Chambers, Hong Kong (where he was Head of Chambers before joining the judiciary), and Brick Court Chambers, London.
+Since retiring, Ma has returned to private practice as an arbitrator and mediator in Temple Chambers, Hong Kong (where he was Head of Chambers before joining the judiciary), and Brick Court Chambers, London.
 He has also been appointed as Honorary Professor of both the University of Hong Kong's and the Chinese University of Hong Kong's respective law faculties.

-Reception
+Public image

 Legislator and Senior Counsel Audrey Eu and Ronny Tong believed Ma will continue to defend the independence of the Hong Kong judiciary, but described him as sometimes a little too "conservative."
 Tong cited an appeal from September 2009 when Ma and fellow judges criticised the government for not disclosing information but eventually ruled in favour of an Immigration Department decision to deny entry to Falun Gong practitioners on "security grounds."
 Also, in December 2008, he was part of a Court of Appeal panel that overturned a lower court ruling that acquitted the operators of Citizens' Radio of unlicensed broadcasting.

 Nevertheless, the Hong Kong Bar Association stressed that Ma commands "deep respect" and is "eminently qualified".
 Similarly, Hong Kong Human Rights Monitor Director Law Yuk-kai said he was pleased to see Ma's rich experience in public law.
 "He is strong in public law.
 He has the competence to protect constitutional rights," Law said.
 "Of course we were disappointed about some cases, but I don't think he is going out of the way to side with the government.
 I hope he understands that his role is very important.
 Hong Kong doesn't have democracy.
 We expect there is at least one branch of government that serves as the last protector of our rights and interests."

-After Ma announced his retirement as Chief Justice, Carrie Lam thanked him for his staunch commitment and relentless efforts in safeguarding the rule of law and promoting the international status of the Judiciary, particularly amongst common law jurisdictions.
+After Ma announced his retirement as Chief Justice, Carrie Lam thanked him for his staunch commitment and relentless efforts in safeguarding the rule of law and promoting the international status of the Judiciary, particularly among common law jurisdictions.
 She also commended his sterling contribution in enhancing the efficiency, effectiveness and transparency of judicial administration.

+In his retirement sitting, Lord Neuberger delivered (remotely) a farewell address in which he paid tribute to Ma's role in upholding and defending the independence of the judiciary during his tenure as Chief Justice, and described Ma as "a man whom I admire greatly, both as a Judge and as an individual, and whom I am proud to count as a friend".